Answer a few simple questions to make your document in minutes

 This route is often notably less time-consuming than finding and working with a traditional attorney.
 If necessary, you can prepare a Medical PoA on behalf of an elderly parent, a spouse, or another relative, and then have that person sign it once you've drafted it.
 Please remember that for a Power of Attorney to be considered legally valid, the principal must be mentally competent at the time of signing.
 In the event that the principal has already been declared legally incompetent, a conservatorship may be required.
 When managing such a situation, it's best for you to speak to an attorney.

-Anyone who is over 18 should have a Healthcare Power of Attorney.
+Anyone who is over 18 should have a Medical Power of Attorney.
 Although it can be tough to acknowledge, a day may come when you are not able to make medical decisions on your own.
 Common circumstances in which you may find PoA forms to be helpful include:

-Regardless of whether this Texas Healthcare Power of Attorney is being created as a result of an emergency or as part of a forward-looking plan, witnesses and/or notarization are highly encouraged as a best practice for protecting your document if its legitimacy is doubted.
+Regardless of whether this Texas Medical Power of Attorney is being created as a result of an emergency or as part of a forward-looking plan, witnesses and/or notarization are highly encouraged as a best practice for protecting your document if its legitimacy is doubted.

 Texas Medical PoA forms are usually straightforward; however, you or your agent could have questions.
-Locating an attorney to proofread your Texas Healthcare Power of Attorney may be relatively time-intensive.
+Locating an attorney to proofread your Texas Medical Power of Attorney may be relatively time-intensive.
 An easier option is through Rocket Lawyer attorney services.
 If you become a Premium member, you can get your documents evaluated by an experienced attorney.
 You can rest assured that Rocket Lawyer will be here to support you.

 The fees associated with hiring a legal provider to produce a Medical Power of Attorney might add up to anywhere from $200 to $500, depending on your location.
 Unlike many other Power of Attorney template websites that you might find elsewhere, Rocket Lawyer offers members up to a 40% discount when hiring a lawyer, so an attorney can represent you if you ever require help.